Zepbound vs. Mounjaro: What is the difference?

 • There are a few other nuances between Zepbound and Mounjaro, including their side effects, cost, and insurance coverage.

-The main difference between Zepbound vs. Mounjaro is that they are FDA-approved to treat different health conditions: weight loss in the case of Zepbound, and type 2 diabetes in the case of Mounjaro.
+The main difference between Zepbound vs. Mounjaro is that they are approved by the US Food and Drug Administration (FDA) to treat different health conditions: weight loss and management in the case of Zepbound and type 2 diabetes in the case of Mounjaro.
 One medication may be a better fit for you than the other, depending on your personal health situation, insurance coverage, and other considerations.
 Read on as we break down the differences and similarities between Mounjaro and Zepbound.

 Mounjaro Important Safety Information: Read more about serious warnings and safety info.